Immigration Appeals in Fort Lauderdale

 Need to Appeal an Immigration Decision?

 Many people living in Fort Lauderdale eventually run into problems with immigration.
 There is a huge immigrant population in the city and surrounding areas, and many families have lived in the USA for years but have never been able to gain legal status.
-If you have come under the scrutiny of the USCIS or ICE and are facing deportation or removal, a visa was denied or any other decision that could have a negative impact on your life, contact our Fort Lauderdale immigration appeals lawyer immediately.
+If you have come under the scrutiny of the USCIS or ICE and are facing deportation or removal, a visa or green card was denied or any other decision that could have a negative impact on your life, contact our Fort Lauderdale immigration appeals lawyer immediately.

 There are several levels in the appeals process.
 The final action you can undertake after you have failed to get a positive decision through the appeals process is a final review by the Federal Circuit Court.
 Although this is a good opportunity to seek justice at last, one problem remains.
 The deportation branch of ICE could move fast to deport the individual, and there is no automatic stay that allows you to remain in the country while your matter is settled.
 It is imperative that you have legal representation fighting for you if you hope to remain living and working in the USA, and we can help.